The Great Commission: Suggestion or command?

 Clearly, First Century Christians thought Christ envisioned evangelism going on everywhere at the same time.
 Apparently, they saw the list of places in Acts 1:8 not as a map to be meticulously followed but simply as another way of saying "make disciples of all nations" (Matthew 28:19-20) and "preach the good news to all creation" (Mark 16:15).

-In the sixteenth and seventeenth centuries, many Protestant Reformers did teach a linear progression ("make sure your hometown is evangelized first and foremost").
+In the sixteenth and seventeenth centuries, many Protestant Reformers taught a linear progression ("make sure your hometown is evangelized first and foremost").
 They were wrong.
 It took people like William Carey to get the Church back to evangelizing everywhere simultaneously -- "from and to all six continents," as the Lausanne Covenant expressed it.

 1Note: In the Bible, the word "nations" does not mean political entities like China, India, and the USA.
-Rather, it means people groups or societies in which people speak the same language, have the same culture, and live in or have originated in the same area.
+Rather, it means people groups or societies in which people speak the same language, have the same culture and live in or have originated in the same area.
 "Nations" is thus synonymous with the plural word "peoples."
 In other words, "nations" in the Bible means all of the world's people groups other than the people of Israel.

 "[Acts 1:8] is both a charge and a promise, a nudge, and an assurance.
 Filled with the power of the Holy Spirit, Jesus' followers from all over will take the good news everywhere to everyone." -- Shane Bennett